chrokh/toow-old/chapters/subtype-polymorphism.md

 Console.WriteLine( encodeStringTwice(new ReverseCipher(), "backwards") );
 ```

-Finally, let's see if pass the Caeasar cipher class to the method that encodes single characters twice.
+Finally, let's see what happens if we pass an object of type `CaesarCipher` to the method that encodes single characters twice.

 ```{code-cell} csharp
 Console.WriteLine( encodeCharTwice(new CaesarCipher(1), 'A') );